metalearning-ibrahimy/InovelPy/docs/source/usage.rst

 Format supported
 ----------------

 The package currently supports JSON files which should be located in Data/docs or a MongoDB.
-Here is a typical starting folder structure to run novelpy if one use JSON:
+Here is a typical starting folder structure to run InovelPy if one use JSON:

 ::